 7 Ways to Stay Safe While Snowmobiling

-If you’re lucky enough to live in a winter wonderland, hitting the trails on your snowmobile is a great way to enjoy the outdoors or get to work.
+If you’re lucky enough to live in a winter wonderland, hitting the trails on your snowmobile is a great way to enjoy the outdoors.
 However, snowmobiles are fast and heavy motorized vehicles that can quickly turn dangerous.
 Reduce your risk of injury with these easy ways to stay safe (and still have fun) while snowmobiling.

 - Dress Appropriately: Hypothermia is a leading cause of injury in any winter sport.
 Always dress in insulated clothing with a waterproof outer layer to stay warm and dry.
 Protect your extremities with high-quality gloves, socks, and boots.
 And don’t forget a well-fitting helmet and safety goggles!